 What Does All This Mean?

 We are seven years into Cycle 24.
-Sunspot counts have reached their lowest level in 5 years.
+Sunspot counts have reached their lowest level in over 5 years.
 Is the Solar Minimum approaching?
 When this happens, the Sun’s ultraviolet output will dramatically decrease and the upper atmosphere of the planet will cool, among other noticeable shifts.

 Overall, quiet-to-average cycles, such as Cycle 24, normally mean a cooling pattern over the next few decades.
 In other words, temperatures become colder than they would have been otherwise.
 Sunspots are similar to a bathtub of lukewarm water; if you trickle in cold or hot water, it may take a while to notice the difference.